DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 However, while it is possible to make a Drupal-based eCommerce environment PCI DSS compliant through proper planning, usage, and management, the mere use of Drupal by itself is _IS NOT_ sufficient to ensure the level of security necessary to become compliant.
 First, it’s possible to make Drupal insecure through the use of inappropriate configurations and site mismanagement.
 Second, Drupal is only a single component of the cardholder data environment (CDE).
 Hosting servers, networks, and other factors play a significant role in securing the entire end-to-end process.

 How and where the credit card data is processed, transmitted, and stored determines the size, complexity, and risk associated with the cardholder data environment, which directly impacts the time, resources, and expertise required to achieve and maintain compliance.
-Whenever possible, wholly-outsourced and shared-management implementations can make it significantly easier to complete this process.
-Merchant-managed solutions can quickly become cost prohibitive for all but enterprise level companies, and should be avoided unless the business needs simply require them.
+Whenever possible, wholly-outsourced and shared-management implementations can make it easier to complete this process.
+Merchant-managed solutions are the most cost prohibitive for all but enterprise level companies, and should be avoided unless the business needs simply require them.

 Regardless of the selected approach, it’s always necessary to adhere to the complete PCI DSS standard because a single exploit can undermine a company's PCI compliance, thereby opening it up to the financial and legal liabilities associated if a breach were to occur.
 Finally, the standard is only becoming more stringent; therefore, what is optional today is likely to become a requirement in the near future.